Traveling with your four-legged friend can sometimes be stressful if you own a dog.

 Ensure the safety of your dog with the right supplies

-Pet owners do not realize that this is very dangerous (and even illegal) – not just for your dog, but for the people in the car.
+Pet owners do not realize this is very dangerous (and even illegal) – not just for your dog, but for the people in the car.

 Pet carriers for dogs.

-If you can get a carrier small enough, they will let you put it under your seat in the cabin so your dog is always close by.
+If you can get a carrier small enough, they will let you put it under your seat in the cabin, so your dog is always close by.

 Harnesses and doggy seat belts.

-Our editor Samantha has done an extensive written and video review of several dog car seat belts and dog harnesses which I recommend you check out.
+Our editor Samantha has done an extensive written and video review of several dog car seat belts and harnesses, which I recommend you check out.